Ofor-David/rag_agent/README.md

 ## 6. Answer Generation

-The retrieved context is passed to a language model such as:
+The retrieved context is passed to Gemini 2.0 Flash

-- GPT-3.5 Turbo
-- Gemini 1.5 Flash

 The LLM generates an answer **based only on the retrieved context** to prevent hallucinations.